kpapijnenburg/cactus-detector/README.md

 ## Introduction
 During the minor Applied Data Science given by Fontys Hogescholen ICT I created an application for detection whether an image contains a cactus or not.
 In this repository the files for this application can be found.

+## Models
+For the challenge I will develop multiple models and compare the results of them.
+Below of list of the models can be found together with a short description.

+- CNN-V1; Base model Convolutional network to compare optimized models to.
+- CNN-V2; VGG Style model.

+The models weights and settings will be stored in the ```models``` folder.

 ## Changelog

 ### 26-11-2020